ComposableFi/composable/rfcs/0002-rent-deposit.md

 ### Guidlenes

-We can consider next set of guidlines applicable when producing rent/deposit based models of storage consumption smap protection
+We can consider next set of guidlines applicable when producing rent/deposit based models of storage consumption spam protection:

 - Use `rent/reposit` symbols in code base to allow easy to find relevant places
 - Motivate user to delete dead storage items by paing back part of rent.
 Can make burn of storage item block depenendat, so of chain observers can get prize for burn calls.